mooyiwa/todo/readme.md

 Admin1 Username - admin1 Password - password

+*Categories are managed from the Admin1 account.

 Sample user Username - teeto Password - pass8008!

-Categories are managed from the Admin1 account.
+Note also* the todos.sql database file